-Elyse Cohen is the Senior Director of the Health and Wellness Programs at the U.S. Chamber of Commerce Foundation Corporate Citizenship Center (CCC) and the Executive Director of the Health Means Business Campaign.
+Elyse Cohen is the Senior Director of Food, Health and Wellness Programs at the U.S. Chamber of Commerce Foundation Corporate Citizenship Center (CCC) and the Executive Director of the Health Means Business Campaign.
 In these roles, she works with CCC’s business supporters to help create healthier communities around the world.
 As the Executive Director of the Health Means Business Campaign, a partnership between the US Chamber of Commerce Foundation and the Robert Wood Johnson Foundation to create a business-led culture of health and raise awareness of the connection between business, health, and economics, she works to establish cross-sector collaborations between businesses and partners and drives innovation around businesses to support the health of consumers and communities.

 Previously, Elyse served as the Deputy Director of First Lady Michelle Obama’s Let’s Move!
 Initiative.
 In that role, she channeled her passion and expertise leading national health initiatives, to position the high-profile Let’s Move! brand in transforming the culture of health in America.
 In this role, she supported the First Lady’s mission to help America raise a healthier generation of kids by making healthy choices easier for American families.
 Elyse served as a strategic leader and advisor; conceptualizing and implementing the campaign’s priority initiatives, collaborating with high-level stakeholders in the private sector, government, and non-profit sectors and ensuring unique and authentic positioning for the First Lady with communication strategies that broke through and resonated with diverse audiences.